garyrussell/message-stream-processing/README.md

 ```

+As previously mentioned, the output of this component is the Rabbit Service SCDF is bound too.

 This application is built and packaged using maven.
 Part of the build process is to copy this artifact to the 'processor-repository' static folder.
+The 'process-repository' is a simple Spring Boot application that provides a http end point to access the 'simple-message-processor' jar.

+#### Compiling The 'simple-message-processor'

-From inside the folder run:
+From inside the 'simple-message-processor' root folder run:

 ```shell